 As it turned out, visitors of the brewery were going to the end of the internet, and found that nothing like The Heritage Flag existed anywhere else.
 However, Heath's mind was not changed until he received a phone call from a Veteran whose home had burned to the ground.
 He was in the midst of rebuilding his life and wanted a Heritage Flag to be the first thing he hung in his new home.
-The woodworking team fulfilled his request without delay, but had no idea what a legend this Veteran really was.
+The woodworking team fulfilled his request without delay, but could never prepare themselves for what would happen next.

-The second Heritage Flag would be hung in the new home of Golden Knight, Bran, and his photo of the piece on Instagram went viral, almost overnight.
-(Photographed below is Bran and President George H.W.
-Bush.
-How amazing is that!?)
+The second Heritage Flag would be hung in the new home of Golden Knight, Ryan, and his photo of the piece on Instagram went viral, almost overnight.
 The next few months were eye opening for Heath, and changed his whole perspective on life and what it means to find success.

 Heath was invited to Washington DC by a 2-Star General who wanted a Heritage Flag.
 He received a private tour of Arlington National Cemetery.
 When he came back, he was unable to talk about it.

 "It still chokes me up.
 I'd never seen the sacrifice.
 So when I got home, I gathered my employees. "...
 I said, 'Who cares about all the money in the world?
 This is a really unique opportunity.
 I've gotta chase this.'
 I gave them all the opportunity to look for another job, but not one single person left."

 On Veterans Day 2014, The Heritage Flag Co. made its big debut online.
 They sold 90 flags that day, and received 15,000 emails that week.
 But it's not the sales that define success for this company; it's the inspirational stories of courage that walk through the door every day.